 Robbs: I’m confronting you with it now, sir.

-In his final round of interrogation, Robbs challenges Oppenheimer to explain why, if he would have opposed the dropping of the H-bomb on Japan over moral scruples, he didn’t oppose dropping the A-bomb for the same reason.
+In his final round of interrogation, Robbs challenges Oppenheimer to explain why, if he would have opposed the dropping of the H-bomb on Japan over moral scruples, he didn’t oppose dropping the A-bomb for the same reasons.
 Oppenheimer begins his reply with “we”, but Robbs interrupts, “No, you, you, you, you, you.
 I’m asking you.
 You!” insisting that he answer on his own behalf.
 After all, it was Oppenheimer who supported use of the A-bomb on his own initiative and who was personally involved in the selection of its targets.

 None of the above exchange is found in the biography (except for the phrase “moral qualm”, which Robbs actually used when questioning Oppenheimer at the hearing.)
 It is something that Nolan felt it necessary to add into the story.